fijiaaron/web/README.md

 # Web

-A new, simple browser automation API and library that automatically builds page objects and site structures.
+A new, simple browser automation API and library that automatically builds page objects and site structure for you making your automation code really easy to read (and write.)

 ## The API